Gavriil1/arcadegame/README.md

 When user wins the game, he sees a mesage which explains how to restart the game:

 User Stories:
-1, 8
+1

 ![Home Page](assets/readmemddocs/features/homepage/youwonmessage.png)

 ###  Game control buttons

-On home page we have three buttons.
-This buttons allow the user to play the game on computers or mobile devices
+Check grammar and spelling: On the home page, we have three buttons that allow the user to play the game on computers or mobile devices.

 User Stories: 2, 3